exercism/c/docs/CONTRIBUTING.md

 The exercise code is checked during [CI](https://github.com/exercism/c/blob/master/docs/CONTRIBUTING.md#continuous-integration--tests) for conformance to the spacing and indentation style rules.
 The check uses the GNU `indent` CLI tool.
-When adding or making a change to an exercise, you can check that your change conforms to these rules by running the tool locally before commiting.
+When adding or making a change to an exercise, you can check that your change conforms to these rules by running the tool locally before committing.

-On linux `indent` should be available for install via your distribution's package manager.
+On Linux `indent` should be available for install via your distribution's package manager.
 On a Mac you can install the package `gnu-indent` using [Homebrew](https://brew.sh).

 Indent can be run on all files by executing `indent.sh`.